 Go out of season

-Visiting out of season means you’ll find better value for money in terms of flights and accommodation.
+Visiting Iceland out of season means you’ll find better value for money in terms of flights and accommodation.
 Over busy periods, such as summer and Christmas, you’ll end up paying more – so try to plan your trip outside of these times.
 Iceland is a beautiful destination and has plenty to offer all year round, so you’re sure to have a wonderful time whenever you visit.
+The best time to travel to Iceland in terms of keeping costs down is during the shoulder season in either May or September.

 Book in advance